- BIO 094 or test out

 - The highest twenty (20) ranked PN applicants will move to Step III.

-- Applicants who have a 2.5 Admissions GPA but do not have a point score high enough to move to Step III initially will remain at Step II and receive notification that they are on a waiting list (approximately three (3) weeks after letters of conditional acceptance letters go out to the top ranked applicants).
+- Applicants who have a 2.5 Admissions GPA but do not have a point score high enough to move to Step III initially will remain at Step II and receive notification that they are on a waiting list.
 Many applicants will give up their seat for a variety of reasons, which opens up seats for applicants on the waiting list.

 Step III: Conditional Acceptance

 - The highest ranked applicants will receive a letter of conditional acceptance and a medical form via email.

 - Accept or reject the seat in writing to the Nursing Admissions Counselor by the due date.

 - Attend the mandatory Health Sciences Orientation.